There are separate run and job execution requirements for Jenkins installations.

 Older versions of Java are not supported

-Java 9 is not supported
+Java 9 and Java 10 are not supported

 This page provides guidelines about running Jenkins with these versions

 These requirements apply to all components of the Jenkins system including Jenkins master, all types of agents, CLI clients, and other components.

 Jenkins project performs a full test flow with the following JDK/JREs:

 OpenJDK JDK / JRE 8 - 64 bits

 JRE/JDKs from other vendors are supported and may be used.
 See our Issue tracker for known Java compatibility issues.

 Jenkins jobs may be executed on Java versions different from the master/agent runtime.
 Generally, Jenkins allows ANY version of JRE/JDK to be invoked during the build.
 It includes:

 Installation and execution of build steps based on the plugin:jdk-tool plugin